secretsquirrel/secretsquirrel.github.io/_posts/2023-12-22-DLL-Patching.md

 ```

 Using the same settings as above, except for the `EXPORTS` option, we can see that the export is hooked and the payload is patched into the binary.
-Now, dropped this bianry in `%LOCALAPPDATA%\Microsoft\OneDrive\` and start OneDrive.
+Now, place this bianry in `%LOCALAPPDATA%\Microsoft\OneDrive\` and start OneDrive.
 You'll see a connection back to your host and port.